Chapter 9 : Unshakable

 Lily released her hair and turned around to face me.
 "Thanks."

 The black of her dress made the light smatter of freckles on her cheeks stand out.
 I reached up to trace them with my thumb.
-They formed a celestial map, someone unknown constellation, a dash of stars floating across a universe of smooth white skin.
+They formed a celestial map, some unknown constellation, a dash of stars floating across a universe of smooth white skin.
 I felt myself getting lost in the galaxy, and leaned forward to capture her mouth in mine.
 For a few moments, I willed myself to let go of the inclination of time.
 I didn't come up for air; I was seeing stars.

 When I finally drew back, Lily's brow was knit.
 "What was that for?"